zabereznikova/docs.de-de/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-defineglobalvariable-method.md

 ## <a name="parameters"></a>Parameter
  `name`
- [in] Ein Zeiger auf eine `WCHAR` , der Name den globalen Variablen definiert.
+ [in] A pointer to a `WCHAR` that defines the global variable name.

  `attributes`
- [in] Der globalen Variablenattribute.
+ [in] The global variable attributes.

  `cSig`
- [in] Ein `ULONG32` , die Größe in Zeichen angibt, der die `signature` Puffer.
+ [in] A `ULONG32` that indicates the size, in characters, of the `signature` buffer.

  `signature`
- [in] Die Signatur der globalen Variablen.
+ [in] The global variable signature.

  `addrKind`
- [in] Der Adresstyp.
+ [in] The address type.

  `addr1`
- [in] Die erste Adresse für die Parameterangabe.
+ [in] The first address for the parameter specification.

  `addr2`
- [in] Die zweite Adresse für die Parameterangabe.
+ [in] The second address for the parameter specification.

  `addr3`
- [in] Die dritte Adresse für die Parameterangabe.
+ [in] The third address for the parameter specification.

 ## <a name="return-value"></a>Rückgabewert
- S_OK, wenn die Methode erfolgreich ist; andernfalls E_FAIL oder einen anderen Fehlercode.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Anforderungen
  **Header:** CorSym.idl, CorSym.h